What is dead peasant insurance?

 What is corporate-owned life insurance?

-Corporate-owned life insurance is not the same thing as group life insurance, which may be offered to employees as part of their employment benefits.
-With most group life insurance policies, the employee pays the premiums and chooses their beneficiaries to receive the full death benefit.
+It’s important to note that while COLI can be written on multiple employees, it’s not commonly purchased for an entire workforce but rather key individuals critical to the company’s success.
+Additionally, corporate-owned life insurance is not the same as group life insurance, which may be offered to employees as part of their employment benefits.
+With most basic group life insurance policies, the employer typically pays the premiums but the employee’s beneficiaries receive the full death benefit.

 Why is it called dead peasant life insurance?

-Company-owned life insurance is commonly referred to as dead peasant life insurance because of its historical use.
+Company-owned life insurance is commonly referred to as dead peasant life insurance or even “janitor insurance” because of its historical use.
 In the 1980s, many major corporations began purchasing corporate-owned life insurance on low-wage workers without telling them.

 Their intention was not solely to profit from the employees’ deaths, but the move was viewed as controversial because companies could secretly make millions off employee death benefits and the growth of the policies’ cash value.